 One of the tricky things about glacier caves is that, depending on recent weather and the current temperature, they can sometimes be unstable.
 On especially warm days, for example, entire caves have been known to spontaneously collapse!
 Luckily, glacier guides on land excursions in Alaska are specially trained to evaluate stability, so if you’re headed out on a glacier trek you can be sure that your knowledgeable leader won’t give a thumbs-up unless it’s safe to do so.

 Wow!
-How About These Shots!
+How About These Ice Cave Shots!

 Check out some of the coolest photos I found from glacier ice caves across the world!

-Other Useful Ice Cave Resources
+More Useful Ice Cave Resources

 - Aspiring glaciologist?
 Prep for land excursions in Alaska with this informative piece on glaciers.